camaraproject/Governance/ProjectStructureAndRoles.md

 **Changes in Project participation**

 A new Project participant can get Project participation by sending a message to <all+subscribe@lists.camaraproject.org>.
-Changes in Project participantship have to be announced on the CAMARA Project mailing list by the new participant.
+Changes in Project participation have to be announced on the CAMARA Project mailing list by the new participant.
 They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy).

 A Project participant may resign by notifying the team mailing list and by sending a message to <all+unsubscribe@lists.camaraproject.org>.
 A Project participant with no project activity for a year is considered to have resigned.
 Project participants that wish to resign are encouraged to propose another Project participant to take over their project work.